 “Dear husband I fear you have come in vain, for I have already eaten the food of the dead.
 However, since you lament for me so, I will go and consult with the other gods of Yomi.
 Wait where you are and I will come to you, and please, you mustn’t look for me until I am ready.
 Please promise.”

 So Izanagi waited, and waited, and waited.
 He could hear the whispering voices in the Underworld and knew Izanami was discussing her potential return.
 After a while, he could bare it no longer.
 He took the comb from his hair and lit it.
 At last able to see, Izanagi slowly crept to the source of those eerie whispers.
 When he peeked around a corner he was able to finally glance at his beloved Izanami—but she was not as he remembered!
 Izanami had already begun to decay and parts of her body had been consumed by a dark fearsome lightning, which radiated from her head and chest.
 Terrified, Izanagi fled.

 “You looked!”
 Izanagi heard the voice of Izanami boom against the rocks of Yomi.

 The witches’ incompetence only enraged Izanami.
-She tore some of that terrible lightening from her body and created eight lightening demons to chase down her husband.
+She tore some of that terrible lightning from her body and created eight demons to chase down her husband.
 Thankfully for Izanagi, he had his sword which he used to deflect the demons’ attacks.
-Finally, Izanagi stood at the entrance to world of Yomi and took three peaches from nearby trees, and tossed them in to Yomi forcing what remained of his enemies to retreat.
+Finally, Izanagi stood at the entrance to the world of Yomi and took three peaches from nearby trees, and tossed them into Yomi forcing what remained of his enemies to retreat.

 The Birth of Death